jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

-# Extend SR-MPLS Topology Lab 2 Guide
+# Extend SR-MPLS Topology lab 3 Guide

 ### Description:
-In Lab 2 the student will extend the routing topology to include sites Amsterdam and Rome.
+In lab 3 the student will extend the routing topology to include sites Amsterdam and Rome.
 In addition SR-MPLS will be used to create a baseline end to end routing between the two locations.
 With SR-MPLS the student will then use show commands and tools like TCPDump to validate how traffic is routed through the neetwork.
 This is important as Lab 3 will override this behaviour when the student implements SRv6 L3VPN with path selection.

 ## Contents